Alawaji214/COE523-Assignment1/Technical-Notes.md

 ## UDP vs TCP

-Pushing messages to clients may be cahnnlengin using UDP
+Pushing messages to clients may be challenging using UDP